 According to a 2005 article in Crit Rev Toxicol.
 2005 Aug;35(7):609-62.
 Aldehyde sources, metabolism, molecular toxicity mechanisms, and possible effects on human health by O'Brien PJ, Siraki AG, Shangari N., Department of Pharmaceutical Sciences, Leslie Dan Faculty of Pharmacy, University of Toronto, Toronto, Ontario, Canada. email@example.com, the toxic effects of aldehydes are many.

 They can include acting as haptens in allergenic hypersensditivity diseases, respiratory allergies, and idiosyncratic drug toxicity; the potential carcinogenic risks of the carbonyl body burden; and the toxic effects of aldehydes in liver disease, embryo toxicity/teratogenicity, diabetes/hypertension, sclerosing peritonitis, cerebral ischemia/neurodegenerative diseases, and other aging-associated diseases.

 As this happens, however, the membrane covering the red blood cell becomes stiffer.
 Yet in order to travel through the capillaries, which are the smallest blood vessels and which feed the trillions of individual cells, the red blood cell must be able to fold or deform.
 The average red blood cell diameter is 7 microns; yet a typical capillary is only 2 microns in diameter.

+Effects on the brain.
 Acetaldehyde decreases the ability of the protein tubulin to assemble into microtubules.
 (6) Microtubules are long, thin, tube-like structures that serve several functions in the brain cell.
 They help provide structural support to the nerve cell, somewhat like girders in a bridge or a building, keeping the nerve cell and the dendrites semi-rigid.

 Microtubules also serve to transport nutrients and biochemical raw materials manufactured in the cell body to the dendrites.
 When this raw material transport is compromised, the dendrites will gradually atrophy and die off.

 Two classic examples of brain pathology involving degeneration of the dendrites in humans are chronic alcoholic brain damage and Alzheimer's disease.

-Unfortunately, in detoxifying AH through combination with it, B1 is destroyed.
+Wernicke-Korsakoff syndrome.
 Moderately severe B1 deficiency in humans leads to a group of symptoms called Wernicke-Korsakoff syndrome.
 This syndrome is characterized by mental confusion, poor memory, poor neuromuscular coordination, and visual disturbances.